teamcons/Unity-glass/README.md

 This is intended to be used alongside a dock of your choosening I feel like the "everything flat" trend makes everything look a bit soulless somewhat.

 I am not that good with Javascript, anything user interface, CSS, and the rest of the gang doesnt like much when i code so i limit coding time a lot as well.
-So unless someone who knows what they do steps in, it will stay a bit bastardy and limited, and im sorry for that !
+So unless someone who knows what they do steps in, it will stay very crude and limited, and im sorry for that !

 If you want to have a rad Unity experience :
--Dash-To-Dock extension for a dock
+- Dash-To-Dock extension for a dock
--+Last tab, indicator customizations, there is unity-like backlights -Unite extension
+- +Last tab, indicator customizations, there is unity-like backlights
+- Unite extension
--Blur-My-Shell extension
+- Blur-My-Shell extension

 <div align="center">
   <table>